 Is Filing for Bankruptcy a Clean Slate for Tax Debt or Your Worst Mistake?

-In the current financial climate, many individuals resort to bankruptcy as a solution to their overwhelming debts, including income tax debt.
-The process seems like a path to freedom from financial stress.
-However, the truth is that bankruptcy rarely provides a perfect solution.
-It can lead to a host of new problems, such as long-term credit damage, tax liens, and ongoing financial challenges.
+In the current financial climate, many people look to bankruptcy to escape overwhelming debts, including income tax debt.
+It can feel like a path to relief—but bankruptcy rarely solves everything.
+It can trigger long-term credit damage, leave tax liens in place, and create ongoing financial challenges.

 Chapter 7 Bankruptcy

-Chapter 7 bankruptcy, also known as liquidation bankruptcy, involves selling the debtor’s non-exempt assets to pay off unsecured debts.
-The process typically takes a few months from the filing of the bankruptcy petition to the discharge of debts.
+Chapter 7 (liquidation) uses non-exempt assets to pay unsecured creditors.
+The process typically takes a few months from filing to discharge.

 Chapter 13 Bankruptcy